lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ## Cross Certification Request/Response (1-way)
 {: id="sect-d.6"}

-Creation of a single cross-certificate (i.e., not two at once).
+This section describes the creation of a single cross-certificate (i.e., not two at once).
 The requesting CA MAY choose who is responsible for publication of the cross-certificate created by the responding CA through use of the PKIPublicationInfo control.